burcuatay/Neighborhood-Map/README.md

 The purpose of the application is to write an accesible and offline-first single page map application using React, Google Maps API and a third party API.
 For the purposes of this project, the third party API used is the Foursquare API.

 ## Installation
-This project has been built using a [create-react-app](https://github.com/facebook/create-react-app), which comes with its built-in service worker.
+This project has been built using a [create-react-app](https://github.com/facebook/create-react-app).

 Once you have downloaded the project, open terminal and cd to the folder.
-Then run `npm install` and then `npm start`.
+Then run `npm install` to install all the dependencies and then `npm start` to start the server.
+You can find the project on `http://localhost:3000`.

 ## Features of the App
 The project is divided into two interconnected components: `Sidebar` and `Map`.
 It uses state changes on the parent component `NeighborhoodMap` for connection so that both components can run intuitively.